-Microsoft introduced Resilient File System (ReFS) with Windows Server 2012.
-ReFS is designed to increase integrity, scalability and Proactive Error Correction.
-In Windows Server 2012, ReFS was not much used because it was lacking some features compared to NTFS (No Disk Quotas, no compression, no EFS and so on).
+Microsoft introduced the Resilient File System (ReFS) with Windows Server 2012.
+ReFS is designed to increase integrity, scalability, and Proactive Error Correction.
+In Windows Server 2012, ReFS was not much used because it was lacking some features compared to NTFS (No Disk Quotas, no compression, no EFS, and so on).

-However, in Windows Server 2016, Microsoft is investing more and more in ReFS, one of the coolest feature of ReFS is accelerated VHDX operations.
+However, in Windows Server 2016, Microsoft is investing more and more in ReFS, one of the coolest features of ReFS is accelerated VHDX operations.

 ReFS provides the file system in which the Hyper-V VM files are stored.
-ReFS is a premier file system for virtualized deployments and includes optimizations for Storage Spaces such as error detection, automatic correction and protection against data corruption, so when a Cluster Shared Volume is formatted by using ReFS, you’ll no longer be warning to run a CHKDSK on CSV.
+ReFS is a premier file system for virtualized deployments and includes optimizations for Storage Spaces such as error detection, automatic correction, and protection against data corruption, so when a Cluster Shared Volume is formatted by using ReFS, you’ll no longer be warned to run a CHKDSK on CSV.
 In addition, ReFS provides accelerations for VHD(X) operations such as fixed VHD(X) creation, dynamic VHD(X) growth, and VHD(X) checkpoint merge.
-This is amazing powerful stuff!
+This is amazingly powerful stuff!

 Recently, I have been upgrading my last Hyper-V host from Windows Server 2016 Technical Preview 3 to Technical Preview 4.

-The issue that I hit during this upgrade is, I did not take backup of my virtual machines / data which resides on ReFS volume.
+The issue that I hit during this upgrade is, that I did not take a backup of my virtual machines/data which resides on ReFS volume.

-What I ended up is having a RAW disk which is inaccessible.
+What I ended up with is having a RAW disk that is inaccessible.

 If you try to access the disk from file explorer, you will receive a nice message: You need to format the disk and lose all your data!!!